 As part of the ODSP program, you could be eligible for ODSP employment support as well as ODSP income support.
 In order to qualify, you need to be:

-You don’t have to have ODSP to be eligible for employment assistance from employment support.
+You don’t have to have ODSP to be eligible for employment assistance from Employment Support.

 ODSP Payment Increases